Blu911/BookCRUD/README.md

 # Coding School CRUD
-* The aim of this project is to write backend functionality for cataloging books using the REST method.
+* The goal of the project is to write an object-oriented, database-based application layer for a programming school.
-* To create the API, I use Spring MVC, an additional Jackson library, Lombok library and additional annotations.
-* The correctness of the API is checked by using the Book Client project and Postman.